-The real problem in this picture was in explaining diffusion of one gases into other gases, which requires particles to move in between other particles.
+The real problem in this picture was in explaining diffusion of one gas into other gases, which requires particles to move in between other particles.
 Mr. Dalton explained diffusion of two dissimilar gases by saying that particles of different sizes (of the two gases) stacked on one another would keep on tumbling and hence keep on mixing.

 Q4.
-If we imagine bigger particles to be heavier, then for one of the cases, none of the above diagrams can explain the particle arrangements in A and B. Which case it is?
-Draw the particle arrangements for A and B in the space below that can explain this case.
+If we imagine bigger particles to be heavier, then for case VIII, none of the above diagrams (P1, P2, P3) can explain the particle arrangements in A and B. Draw the particle arrangements for A and B in the space below that can explain this case.